mooxl/remictus/README.md

 This project has two commands for that in its package.json file:

-- dump: creates a database dump of the existing database
+- `dump`: creates a database dump of the existing database
-- migrate: migrates the data from the created dump
+- `migrate`: migrates the data from the created dump

 Before using either of these commands, you must provide a `NODE_ENV`.
 This can either be `production` or `development`.
 For example, to create a database dump in production environment, you would run: